 - bananas

-I started making some freezer friendly meals in late February to prepare for postpartum, and I already know these berry banana oat waffles would play a HUGE role in making my life easier.
-Reheat breakfasts are going to be key, especially when I’m breastfeeding and marathon training.
+I started making some easy freezer meals for new moms in late February to prepare for postpartum, and I already know these oat waffles will play a HUGE role in making my life easier.

-Eggs are also very healthy for pregnancy.
 If you’ve been reading my pregnancy post updates (20 weeks, 25 weeks, 30 weeks, 35 weeks, 38 week pregnancy update), it’s no surprise that eggs have always appeared as one of the foods I’ve craved throughout pregnancy.
-I’m so glad for that.

-How To Make This Berry Oat Waffle Recipe
+How To Make Healthy Banana Oat Waffles

 Start by preheating your waffle maker.
 In a large bowl, whisk your dry ingredients (flour through coconut sugar).